1 April 2022

-Coaching hours log information held beyond 7 full company financial years would be anonymised to leave only date, coaching session duration, total coaching hours, removing any identifiable data from it.
+Data held in the coaching hours log after the above applicable dates, will be anonymised to leave only date, coaching session duration, total coaching hours, removing any identifiable data from it.

-Exceptions to the above would be agreed in writing with you at the time, for example where testimonials or other features for marketing activities may have been provided.
+Exceptions to the above would be agreed in writing with you separately, as applicable.

 How can you access the information we hold about you, and what other rights do you have?

-To do any of these contact the Data Controller of Helen Collins Limited.
+To do any of these contact Helen Collins, Data Controller via the Contact Us form below.
 We will action your request promptly, and within one month of receipt of the request.

 What information do we collect?

 When you (including sponsors) contact us, we create a file with the contact details you have provided and the enquiry you make.
 If we then work together this file will be added to with the data that is relevant to the work we do together.
 This may be received, issued and held in digital or paper format.
 Depending on our work together, this can include: